umalabs/authorization-enhanced-mail-system/README.md

 &emsp;The following are potential future R&D areas:

 * Consider a Consent mechanism extension design.
-* Design an extension for exchanging tagged messages and attachments – grouping content across the business.
+* Design an extension for exchanging tagged messages and attachments.
-* Design an attachment versioning extension – managing the attachment content changes.
+* Design an attachment versioning extension.
 * Incorporate an electronic mailing/discussion list system into the proposed solution to extend the basic email functionality.

 &emsp;A prototype implementation of the proposed solution would be interesting to build, which would serve as a proof of concept.